anujoshi222/Directed-Studies/README.md

 ## Prototype Idea

-Let's draw a line graph using the d3.js library.
+* Let's draw a line graph using the d3.js library.
+* Using transitions and animations in the graph
+* Making the line chart interactive for user interaction

+Here is how I have started working on the project so far:

 Pull d3.js library from [here](https://d3js.org/#introduction)

                   <script src="https://d3js.org/d3.v5.min.js"></script>